 In the summer of 2013, an opportunity presented itself when a potential site became available.
 The staff of Tucker Community Foundation introduced the project to representatives from county boards, organizations and other interested parties to determine the worthiness and viability of the project.

 At the conclusion of three, well-attended community meetings, it was agreed the boulder project should be pursued.
 The Town of Davis stepped up, offering a parcel of land in the southeast corner of the Davis Ball Park.
 Western Pocahontas Properties, owners of property connecting the boulder park with another trail system, agreed, contingent upon completion of the Boulder Park, to allow a new section of non-motorized trail connecting the Boulder Park, across Rt.
 93 to the proposed Rail to Trail project.
 The WV Division of Highways approved signage for the new section of trail, and Heart of the Highlands agreed to support the trail construction through a donation of materials.
 Tucker Community Foundation agreed to seek and administer grant support and facilitate an ongoing fundraising campaign.

 As a philanthropic organization, Tucker Community Foundation is using the community enhancement project to also build support for Tucker County Emergency Medical Services, an organization that is directly impacted by the arrival of Corridor H. Donors to the project have the option to dedicate a portion of their contribution to establish an endowed fund supporting Tucker County EMS.
 Dominion Foundation, the first donor to the Boulder Park project, designated a portion of their $25,000 donation to establish an endowed fund.
 The fund is invested for growth and income preserving the historical value of the donation.
 The income generated provides an annual grant that supports TC EMS operations.
 We appreciate donations that continue to grow the fund.

-The Tucker Boulder Park will include three manufactured climbing boulders with interchangeable hand grips for route re-setting and a trail connector and kisosk.
+The Tucker Boulder Park is designed to include three manufactured climbing boulders with interchangeable hand grips for route re-setting and a trail connector and kisosk.
 The project budget is @ $500,000.